 The evidence is put through various forensic processes, such as slide examination under a microscope.
 We offer chemical-resistant labels that withstand the nasty solvents that are found in a crime lab.
 Our workhorse XyResist® Labels are ideal for use in a forensic laboratory.
 Between steps or when the forensic work is done, evidence can be identified with our CryoLabel® and then stored at cryogenic temperatures for optimal evidence stability.

 In addition to labels suitable for laboratory information management, we have labels for property room evidence management.
 The property room at a station contains bins, shelves and lockers—all of which must be properly barcoded.
 This represents an enormous challenge for law enforcement officials.
 A barcoding system provides an invaluable level of accuracy for cataloging and tracking evidence as it moves through the criminal justice system.
 A barcode can include a wealth of information for each custody transaction—including date, time, officer, badge number, locker/bin, chain-of-custody status and miscellaneous comments.

-The Erie County Central Police Services in New York contacted EIM for barcode label suggestions.
+The Erie County Central Police Services in contacted EIM for barcode label suggestions.
 The labels needed to be tear-proof and adhere well to both brown bags and plastic bags.
 Furthermore, the labels would be exposed both to freezing and normal room temperatures.
 After studying their specifications, EIM suggested a nifty solution: the Freez-R-Mark™ Label.
 This plastic label is engineered with an aggressive “freezer” adhesive that features excellent initial tack and ultimate bond to flexible packaging and varnished —even when applied at freezer temperatures.
 It even adheres to many surfaces that have certain amounts of frost or moisture build-up.
 Solution provided—problem solved!